yakivy/dupin/README.md

 def min(value: Int) = BaseValidator[Int](_ > value, _.path + " should be grater then " + value)
 def max(value: Int) = BaseValidator[Int](_ < value, _.path + " should be less then " + value)
 ```
-And since validators can be combined, you can simply write:
+And since validators can be combined, you can create validators from other validators:
 ```scala
 import dupin.all._